20 Benefits of Mindful Eating for Digestion and Satisfaction

 16. Improved Eating Habits

 Through mindful eating, you can develop healthier eating habits, such as smaller portions, slower eating, and more balanced meals.
-Cultivating mindful eating practices can support overall health and well-being by encouraging balanced and mindful food choices.
+These habits contribute to overall health and well-being.
+Try implementing a “mindful eating challenge” for a week, where you commit to eating all meals without distractions and reflecting on how this affects your eating habits.

 17. Enhanced Body Awareness